Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Numerical results for scattering amplitudes and cross-sections

-In Fig.~\ref{F5} we show the results for the process $\gamma\gamma\to \pi^+\pi^-$.
 In this figure, the dotted curve represents the extracted data of Dai and Pennington \cite{DaiPenn14}, integrated over the full angular range.
-The blue dashed curve is our calculation, without including the effects of the final-state strong interactions, while the black solid curve indicates our final full calculation, including the final-state strong interactions.
+The blue, dashed curve is our calculation, without including the effects of the final-state strong interactions, while the black, solid curve indicates our final full calculation, including the final-state strong interactions.
 As expected, the Born contribution to this process plays a dominant role at low energies.
 After 0.9 GeV, this calculation is in very good agreement with the extracted data.